 May 3, 2018

-The term “Loose load” describes the loading of cargo directly into a truck or container without the use of load carriers, such as pallets, roll containers or boxes.
-Today, loose loading is today widely used for both bulk transportation and parcels as it maximises truck fill.
+The term “Loose load” describes the loading of cargo directly into a truck or container without the use of load carriers.
+Today, loose loading is widely used for both bulk transportation and parcels as it maximises truck fill.
+But see what PostNord has tested.

 However loose loading is both a labour intensive and slow process, and the current pressure for faster throughput and later cut-off times, in addition to reducing parcel sizes, is changing the business logic for a large proportion of parcel shipments.
 Also the need to speed up gate utilisation and challenges in labour availability are creating the need to find faster and more automation-friendly ways of processing parcels throughout the terminal network.